-TEALS currently serves 348 schools across 29 states plus DC.
-Click here to see a map and listing of our 2017-18 partner schools.
-If you don’t see TEALS in your state, we encourage you to still apply as we are constantly expanding.
+TEALS currently serves 500 schools across 27 states plus DC and Vancouver, British Colombia.
+Click here to see a map and listing of our 2018-19 partner schools.
+If you don’t see TEALS in your state, we encourage you to apply during our school application cycle in late fall, as we are constantly expanding.

 What kind of schools does TEALS work with?

 TEALS works with all kinds of schools: urban, suburban and rural; high performing and high need; public, charter, religious and independent.

 No. TEALS is an industry-wide initiative through which hundreds of volunteers, representing over 500 different companies, have dedicated their time and passion to help bring computer science to high schools.
 Our software engineering volunteers come from companies across the tech, retail, finance, and other industries.